Edith Craig: Suffrage activism

-Craig was involved in many suffrage groups, and sold newspapers on behalf of that cause in the street.
-After she met a woman selling newspapers for the Women's Freedom she became a member and worked at branch level for that group.
-She did not fully understand the meaning of suffragism, but formed strong opinions about it quickly.
-She stated that she "grew up quite firmly certain that no self-respecting woman could be other than a suffragist".
-Craig used her theatrical experience on behalf of the Actresses' Franchise League and was also involved in various suffrage productions.
-She directed A Pageant of Great Women, a play she devised with the writer and actor Cicely Hamilton, which was performed across the United Kingdom before large audiences.
-A Pageant followed the concept of a morality play in which the main character, Woman, is confronted by the antagonist, Prejudice, who believes that men and women are not equal.
+Craig was actively involved in the women's suffrage movement, participating in the Actresses' Franchise League and the Women's Freedom League. and using theatre as a form of political activism.
+One of her best-known productions was A Pageant of Great Women (1909), created with Cicely Hamilton.
+It followed the concept of a morality play in which the main character, Woman, is confronted by the antagonist, Prejudice, who believes that men and women are not equal.
 Justice presides over the debate between Prejudice and Woman, as groups of great women process on stage as evidence of women's achievements in art, government, education, spiritual matters and battle.
-Craig directed each production of this play, bringing the three professional actors to perform Woman, Justice and Prejudice and the historically accurate costumes with her to each venue.
-Craig frequently played the role of Rosa Bonheur, a lesbian artist.
+Craig directed each production of A Pageant and frequently performed the role of the French painter Rosa Bonheur.

+Later theatre work

+After the Pioneer Players closed in 1925, Craig worked with the British Little Theatre movement and directed productions in York, Leeds, Letchworth and Hampstead.
+In 1919 she helped establish the British Drama League, an organization created to promote amateur theatre throughout Britain.
+In 1929, following the death of her mother, Craig converted an Elizabethan barn at Smallhythe Place into The Barn Theatre, where she staged annual productions of Shakespeare in memory of Terry.
+Craig also appeared in several silent films including Fires of Fate (1923).

 Personal life and death

 Early in life, Craig had two heterosexual relationships.
 The composer Martin Shaw proposed to Craig in 1903, and she accepted.
-However, the marriage was prevented by Terry and by Christabel Marshall, who wrote under the pseudonym Christopher St. John, with whom Craig lived from 1899 until they were joined in 1916 by the artist Clare "Tony" Atwood, living in a ménage à trois until Craig's death in 1947.
+However, the marriage was prevented by Terry and by Christabel Marshall, who wrote under the pseudonym Christopher St. John with whom Craig lived from 1899 until they were joined in 1916 by the artist Clare "Tony" Atwood, living in a ménage à trois until Craig's death in 1947.
 Her lesbianism was not supported by her family.
 Craig became involved in several books about her mother and Shaw, which created a rift in her relationship with her brother, who asked Craig not to write about their mother, and specifically not to share the details of the family's innermost problems.
 Edward's book Ellen Terry and her Secret Self (1931) explicitly objected to Ellen Terry and Bernard Shaw: a Correspondence (1931) edited by Christopher St. John.
 In 1932 Craig co-edited with St. John Ellen Terry's Memoirs in which she replied to her brother's representation of their mother.
 Also in 1932 Craig adopted Ruby Chelta Craig.
 Craig was reconciled with her brother some time before her death.